Did you know...

 What Does it Mean to be in Foster Care?

 The U.S. foster care system was designed to temporarily protect and nurture children whose parents are unable or unwilling to care for them, until those parents become stronger, healthier and in a position to provide a safe loving home for their children.
-Sadly, however, too many children spend years in “the system,” moving from foster home to group home to foster home, and from one school district to another.
+Sadly, too many children spend years in “the system,” moving from foster home to group home to foster home, and from one school district to another.
 They may never feel stable or connected, lacking the family and community ties that are so critical to young adults learning to make their own way in the world.
-Learn more about specific foster care challenges & solutions.

-The Impact of the Foster Care System on Young People
+How the Foster Care System Impacts Young People

 Children enter foster care because their families are experiencing difficulties so severe that they cannot take care of them.
-These difficulties can range from parental abuse, neglect or abandonment to physical or mental illness, addiction, incarceration or even death.
+These difficulties can include parental:

 “Aging Out” of the Foster Care System